Codablaze/codablaze.github.io/_posts/2024-09-24-Embracing and then overcoming distractions - Copy.markdown

 I lost an entire day to PC building simulator, and a whole morning learning Python.
 When I eventually went back to the beginning of the
 Professor Messer video series, I found that I had retained very little.
 It was disheartening, and I began to feel a little lost - as though
-I'd allow myself to free-wheel with the academic freedom.
+I'd allowed myself to free-wheel with the academic freedom.

 With that in mind, I resolved to refocus my attention.